 Just as articulating your thoughts helps you refine and build on them, it also helps you learn how to communicate those thoughts with others.
 As you begin to hear a new vernacular (or jargon) that has meaning within a certain context (or domain) you at first will feel unsure about the full meaning of some of these unfamiliar or altered words.
 For example, when you first hear about arrays, hashes, and persistence in software development, your depth of understanding is small and you may not use those words appropriately.
 However, as you begin to form sentences in which you put those words in context, often defining them in your own natural language, you become more skilled and confident in their use.
 Conversations with experts start becoming intelligible to you, and you can even start chiming in without fear of sounding foolish.

-Writing blog posts help you identify effective strategies.
+Writing blog posts helps you identify effective strategies.

 As you reflect on your learning process as well as the content of what your are learning, you will discover that the actions you take are appropriate under certain conditions and not in others.
 Looking back, you will begin to notice when a certain strategy was effective and when it wasn’t.
 You may even be inspired to think up new strategies that you can apply going forward.
 In other words, by writing your blog you’re becoming a wiser practitioner of your craft.